Foot Ulcers

 What are the treatment options for venous and diabetic foot ulcers?

 As soon as you’ve noticed symptoms of an ulcer, get to your doctor.
 Management of diabetic foot ulcers requires starting treatment as soon as possible to reduce the risk of infection and the need for limb amputation.
+The duration for the healing of an ulcer can vary, typically ranging from several weeks to a few months, provided that appropriate treatment is administered.

 Your treatment plan will be individualized based on what medical condition is causing your ulcers and can include: